 First, a little info on my new mixing experiment I alluded to earlier…

-I mentioned in the beginning we were going to develop the dough a little bit farther at mix than usual.
+I mentioned, in the beginning, we were going to develop the dough a little bit farther at mix than usual.
 The goal is to develop the gluten in the dough early instead of later, just enough so it has enough strength to hold onto any gases produced during fermentation.
 Enough so that we only need two or three more normal sets of stretch and folds during bulk (instead of the typical 6).
-What does this mean for us and for the dough?
+What does this mean for us and the dough?
 Well, this means we would leave our dough untouched in the bulk container for much longer near the end.
-My thoughts, and the thoughts of many books & bakers out there, is that if you’re looking for a more open crumb you want to handle the dough even less towards the end of bulk.
+My thoughts, and the thoughts of many books & bakers out there is that if you’re looking for a more open crumb, you want to handle the dough even less towards the end of bulk.

 After reading posts online, and discussions with a few other bakers out there, I’ve been experimenting with different mixing techniques.
-Lately I’ve been successfully using the “slap and fold” method publicized by Richard Bertinet.
-This method is a great way to develop gluten in your higher hydration dough.
-I’ve done it many times now and it does take practice — at first it’s tricky as the dough breaks apart, sticks to your hand, and generally acts like savage animal.
-With each successive attempt it gets easier and easier as your confidence builds.
-At every, well, slap and fold, the dough just starts to feel stronger and stronger, it begins to take on some cohesion and a nice sheen on the outside.
-You need to work it until you get to this level, which for me was around 6 minutes total.
+Lately, I’ve been successfully using the “slap and fold” method publicized by Richard Bertinet.
+This method is a great way to develop the gluten in your higher hydration dough.
+I’ve done it many times now, and it does take practice — at first, it’s tricky as the dough breaks apart, sticks to your hand, and generally acts like a savage animal.
+With each successive attempt, it gets easier and easier as your confidence builds.
+At every, well, slap and fold, the dough just starts to feel stronger and stronger, it begins to take on some cohesion and a subtle sheen on the outside.
+You need to work it until you get to this level, which for me was around 6 minutes in total.

 If you’re not interested in trying a new mixing technique, you can do the same method as you would during stretch and folds at bulk time.
 Grab under the dough and fold it back over itself, then turn the bowl a bit and repeat.
 Keep doing this until the dough comes together and starts to feel a little bit stronger and a bit more sticky.
 You’ll notice how it starts to get a little harder to stretch out and fold over.